 Where to grab a great drink in the Gulf city that never sleeps

-Besides being one of the city’s most popular and chic restaurants, Mimi Kakushi is home to, officially, the best bar in Dubai (and the Middle East) – coming in at number 40 on The World’s 50 Best Bars list.
+Besides being one of the city’s most popular and chic restaurants, Mimi Kakushi is home to, officially, the best bar in Dubai (and the Middle East) – coming in at number 40 on The World’s 50 Best Bars list for a second year running.
 This slick restaurant – located at the chi-chi Four Seasons Restaurant Village – transports guests to 1920s Osaka, and the dimly-lit lounge bar offers the same sultry vibe.
 The same love and creativity as the food menus are poured into the cocktail offering, which takes inspiration from Japanese traditions and flavours with a modern twist.
 Mimi Kakushi is one of the few bars in Dubai where drinkers can experience the standard of London, New York City, Singapore and Hong Kong cocktail bars, with the team staying on top of the latest trends and unafraid to experiment.
 Regular innovative new cocktail menus and bar takeovers make this the place to grab a nightcap this side of the city.
 Mimi Kakushi

 Four Seasons Restaurant Village; mimikakushi.ae